(Updated 20th May, 2026)

 Jade, originally called Tara Wells, was in her late thirties, married with two children.
 The first two books didn’t get picked up right away, so before I pitched The Godfather of Dance, I rewrote it as the first in the series.
 I aged Jade down and made her single.
 This worked beautifully because her family wasn’t required in the story, so I could remove redundant characters.
 It also invited a romance thread.
 I signed my publishing deal with Wings ePress for this novel.

-So here’s the plan:
+So here’s the result:

 - Book 1, The Godfather of Dance – Houston, USA